intellij-rust/intellij-rust.github.io/_docs/quick-start.markdown

 {% include doc-shortcut-tip.html %}

-{% include h title="Creating new project" tag="create-project" %}

-Creating new project from within IDE is not supported yet, so you have to invoke `cargo new my_project` from the command line and then open `my_project` directory.

 {% include h title="Opening existing project" tag="open-idea" %}

 After you have installed the plugin into IntelliJ IDEA you can **import** a